THE RIVER KEEPERS INITIATIVE

 Last year (2019), South West Water offered to pay Westcountry Rivers Trust to help a Devon river recover from serious pollution that wiped out the local fish population.
 This payment has been accepted by the Environment Agency as an alternative to prosecution and will benefit urban watercourses in the Plymouth area, including the Tamerton stream.

-BLC is now partnering with Westcountry Rivers Trust on this project in North Plymouth.
+BLC is now partnering with Westcountry Rivers Trust on this project in north west Plymouth.

 There’s an urban stream in there somewhere!